jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 4/Trox.md

 RacialMods:
 Languages: Terran
 SQ: fast movement, grabbing appendages
+SpecialAbilities:
+  Frenzy (Ex): >
-SpecialAbilities: Frenzy (Ex) Once per day when a trox takes damage, it flies into a frenzy for 1 minute, gaining a +2 racial bonus to Constitution and Strength, but a -2 penalty to AC.
-Grabbing Appendages (Ex) A trox's smaller arms are useful for little more than aiding grappling.
+    Once per day when a trox takes damage, it flies into a frenzy for 1 minute, gaining a +2 racial bonus to Constitution and Strength, but a -2 penalty to AC.
+  Grabbing Appendages (Ex): >
+    A trox's smaller arms are useful for little more than aiding grappling.
 Trox gain Improved Grapple as a bonus feat, and can maintain a grapple and still make attacks with their main arms.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: